- Sermon Notes

 1. Darkness and Light are powerful themes in the Bible.

-2. Through these themes God is and has been communicating a message to us all.
+2. Through these themes God has been communicating a message to us all.

 1. God was on the move.
 Israel had been enslaved in Egypt for 400 years.